fortran-lang/stdlib/doc/specs/stdlib_ascii.md

 #### Description

 Returns a capitalized version of an input character variable.
-Only the first alphanumeric character is capitalized.
+The first alphabetical character is transformed to uppercase unless it follows a numeral.
-All following characters will become lowercase.
+The rest of the character sequence is transformed to lowercase.

 #### Syntax